 Standardised larval rearing units for insect production are essential for the establishment of mass-rearing facilities.
 We offer mosquito mass rearing trays according to the specifications by the Joint FAO/IAEA Division of Nuclear Techniques in Food and Agriculture (FAO/IAEA-IPCL; see Balestrino et al., 2012).
 The trays are compatible with the VSI Tray and Rack systems / Mosquito mass rearing module; those hold 30 mass rearing trays each.
 The trays are optimized to work with the automatic larval feeding system.

-The mosquito mass-rearing tray was designed to provide a large surface area of shallow water - closely mimicking natural breeding sites and allowing for larval diet to be easily accessible.
+The mosquito mass-rearing tray was designed to provide a large surface area of shallow water - closely mimicking natural breeding sites and allowing for the larval diet to be easily accessible.

 Two ridges create an overflow system and increase the surface area / larval resting space.
 The underside of the tray ridges holds two plastic (PMMA) plates which deflect the overflowing water -avoiding water falling straight down (see image).
 Specifications are based on Balestrino et al., (2012) & technical requirements as given by IAEA/FAO Insect Unit (Seibersdorf, AT).